Minecraft Java's Controversial Feature: 1.19.10

 What happens if there is a false ban?

-Being falsely banned for something you didn’t do sucks, so Mojang already implemented a new web page on their site to appeal for a case.
-By visiting and filling up the form on this page, you can appeal for a Case Review for your ban.
+Being falsely banned for something you didn't do sucks, so Mojang already implemented a new web page on their site to appeal for a case.
+By visiting and filling up the form on this page, banned players can appeal for a Case Review from a Community Manager for your ban.
 Here, a support ticket will be generated where you can have a conversation with their staff and appeal for the ban to be lifted.

 However, the case review can only be submitted if your account has an active enforcement of over 24 hours, and was issued within the last 12 months.
 This was specifically written at the bottom of their Community Standards page.
 The community standards are also the general rule they’ve implemented when playing and using their online services such as featured servers on Bedrock and Realms.